 The Silver-washed Fritilary is quite common in large broad-leaved woods in southern England but has declined over the last century, particularly from the north and east.
-In the East Midlands region it seen sporadically and was not recorded in 2007 or 2008.
+In the East Midlands region it is seen sporadically and was not recorded in 2007 or 2008.

 The Silver-washed Fritilary is a large, distinctive fritillary with golden-brown wings and black markings on the upper wing, but is differentiated from other fritillaries by the subtle silver markings on the underside.